Xiaofei-it/Shelly/doc/USAGE.md

 The Task Domino provides methods for executing a time-consuming task and performing various kinds of actions according to the result or the failure of the task execution.
-The usage of a Task Domino makes the business logic of your app clear and easy to understand.
+The usage of a Task Domino makes the source code concerning the business logic of your app clear and easy to understand.

 The Retrofit Domino provides a convenient pattern for sending an HTTP request and performing various kinds of actions according to the result or the failure of the request.
 The Retrofit Domino is very useful in the development of an app, which takes many advantages over the other architectures for sending HTTP requests.

-For the information about various kinds of Dominoes, please see [HERE](MORE_DOMINOES.md).
+For the information about various kinds of Dominoes, please see [MORE DOMINOES](MORE_DOMINOES.md).

 ## Merging and combination of Dominoes